 The beginning elevations (cm) for Level 13 were as follows: NE 51, SE 51, SW 51, NW 51, Center 51.
 The excavation objective was to sample the two cultural zones and determine the nature of the dark stain, if possible.
 The deposits were troweled out, not shovel skimmed, and the deposits were screened separately depending on the zone.
 A CVS sample was collected for each of the zones (A and D).
 The Zone D stain has been mostly nebulous with irregular edges, although the boundary has occasionally been well-defined for short stretches, but no artifacts have been found.
 Based on what was observed in Unit 2, there was some filling in this area.
 It is possible that the deposit could be from the kitchen stove.
 A cut nail was found in Zone D and a modern round nail was found in Zone A which may have come from the interface with the builders trench for the buried electrical wire.
 Only a smattering of the dark stain persists.
 The Munsell reading for Zone A was 3/4, or "dark yellowish brown".
 The texture was sand with loam.
+The moisture content was damp with some gravel inclusions.
+The Munsell reading for Zone D was 2/1, or "black".
+The texture was sand.
 The moisture content was moist.
 The ending elevations (cm) for Level 13 were as follows: NE 55, SE 55, SW 55, NW 55, Center 55.
 The depth of excavation began at 51 and ended at 55 cm.